kevL/yata/ReadMe.txt

 Space - focuses the table and selects the first cell if no cells are currently
         selected.
-If cell(s) are already selected all cells except the anchorcell will be deselected and the table will scroll to ensure that the anchorcell is visible.
-An anchorcell is used to determine the area of a contiguous block of selected cells; technically the anchorcell can be invalid in which case the first selected cell shall be set as the anchorcell.
+If cell(s) are already selected all cells except the anchorcell will be deselected.
+An anchorcell is used to determine the area of a contiguous block of selected cells; technically the anchorcell can be invalid in which case the cell that gets selected shall be set as the anchorcell.
+The table will scroll to ensure that the cell that gets selected is visible.

-Ctrl+Space - focuses the table, clears all selects, and either selects the first
+Ctrl+Space - focuses the table and selects the first row if no rows or cells are
-             row or if a row is already selected the table scrolls to ensure the row is visible.
+             currently selected.
+If a row is already selected all cells that are not in the row will be deselected.
+If a row is not already selected and there are any cell(s) currently selected, the row of the first selected cell will be selected.
+The table will scroll to ensure that the row that gets selected is visible.

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field